DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Delete an Appointment

-Click an appointment to invoke the appointment tooltip, and then click Delete in the tooltip to remove the appointment.
+Click an appointment to invoke its tooltip, and then click Delete in the tooltip to remove the appointment.

 ## Basic Setup